IPython Extensions Guide

 ],

-• ipython_reverser/__init__.py - in older versions of Python (before Python 3.3), you had to have an __init__.py file in each of the subdirectories of your package.
+file in each of the subdirectories of your package.
 Without it, you wouldn't be able to import functions from the subdirectories.
 In the newer versions of Python, they are no longer necessary, but there is a benefit of using them - if you create such a file, it will be automatically executed when you import a module.
-So, I'm putting the code of my extension inside:
+So, I'm putting the code of my extension inside:# ipython_reverser/__init__.py

 from IPython.core.magic import register_line_magic